grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 ### Trigger an alert

-Since the alert rule that you have created has been configured to always fire, once the evaluation interval has concluded, you should receive an alert notification in the webhook endpoint.
+Since the alert rule that you have created has been configured to always fire, once the evaluation interval has concluded, you should receive an alert notification in the Webhook endpoint.

 {{< figure src="/media/docs/alerting/alerting-webhook-firing-alert.png" max-width="1200px" caption="Firing alert notification details" >}}